ptomulik/testmd/README.md

           mpm => 'worker',
         }

+    **Note**: on FreeBSD the `mpm` parameter works differently for apache 2.2 and for apache >= 2.4.
+In the later case (>=2.4) you may need to uninstall apache manually in order to apply changes in `mpm` (the issue is exactly same as for `build_options`).
+If you don't, the new MPM will probably not be set (as a default) for apache package and there will be no warning about this.
+Note, that `auto_deinstall` does not help here.

   - `mpm_shared`

     Whether to enable MPM as loadable module (DSO).
 Defaults to true.
-    Relevant only for apache >= 2.4 on systems, where pre-compiled packages are not used (FreeBSD ports, for example).
+    Relevant only for apache >= 2.4 on systems, where packages are configured and built before installation (FreeBSD ports, for example).

     *Example*: